Splish Splash Sprain

 I watched this happen.
 Stared.
 I'm pretty certain it was all in slow-motion, because I had the time to think, "Oh wow, I just broke that."

 It's amazing how many things you can think of as you're uncontrollably free-falling in the bath tub.

 Because my toe went down, so did I.

 I did some sort of graceful pirouette and landed all my weight on my left side-thigh.

 Of all the places to land, not a bad spot.
-This is why you should love your thick no-gap thighs, ladies!
+This is why you should love your no-gap thighs, ladies!

-They save lives.
+Thick thighs save lives.

 Of course, the water is still running in the shower.